crstffr/jspm-bundler/README.md

     dest: '', // path to folder where bundles are saved
     file: '', // JS file where bundle config is written

+    bust: false,    // use file checksums to bust cached bundles

     builder: {      // global build options passed to jspm.Builder
         minify: false,